ssube/isolex/.github/ISSUE_TEMPLATE/type_feature.md

 ### Use Case

-(at least one solid use case for the feature)
+(at least one concrete use case for the feature)

 ### Issues